Egg Allergy

 Many vaccines may contain small amounts of egg protein.
 Here is guidance for the MMR (mumps, measles, rubella), influenza (flu), yellow fever, and rabies vaccines for people with egg allergy:

-Influenza (flu) vaccine: Most adults and children with egg allergy can safely receive the flu vaccine.
-The preferred vaccine for children is the nasal spray (live attenuated influenza vaccine, LAIV), which is very safe, even for children with severe allergy, as long as the child is not immunocompromised (children who are immunocompromised, for example because they are taking medications like biologics, should not receive live vaccines).
+• Flu vaccine: Most adults and children with egg allergy can safely receive the flu vaccine.
+The preferred vaccine for children is the nasal spray (live-attenuated influenza vaccine, LAIV), which is very safe, even for children with severe allergy, as long as the child is not immunocompromised (children who are immunocompromised, for example because they are taking medications like biologics, should not receive live vaccines).
 The only exception is children who have had such a severe reaction to egg that they required ventilation in intensive care.
 These cases are very rare, and there isn’t enough safety data for them.
 Most adults with an egg allergy should be given flu vaccines that contain very small amounts of egg protein (usually less than 0.12 micrograms per ml) with the exception of adults who have had a severe allergic reaction to egg that required intensive care who should see an allergy specialist first (the vaccine may need to be given in hospital).

 Egg allergy and the diet

 Not all people with an egg allergy need to avoid all forms of egg.
-A GP or allergy specialist should provide information on which forms of egg need to be avoided and which can be included.
-Many people with an egg allergy can tolerate egg that has been baked or well-cooked (e.g. egg baked into cake) and will only develop allergic symptoms if they eat lightly or loosely cooked egg (e.g. boiled or scrambled) or raw egg (e.g. in mayonnaise, chocolate mousse or cake batter).
+A health professional should provide information on which forms of egg need to be avoided and which can be included.
+Many people with an egg allergy can tolerate egg that has been baked or well-cooked (e.g. egg baked into cake) and will only develop allergic symptoms if they eat lightly or loosely cooked egg (e.g. boiled or scrambled) or raw/pasteurised egg (e.g. in mayonnaise, chocolate mousse or cake batter).
 This is because heat from cooking or baking changes the structure of egg proteins, making them less likely to trigger an allergic reaction, and other food ingredients (such as flour) can make the egg protein less available to the immune system.
 Around 80% of people with an egg allergy can tolerate well-baked egg in cake.
 However, the most sensitive individuals will need to strictly avoid all forms of egg to protect against potentially serious allergic reactions.

 Children usually grow out of egg allergy.
-For those who have had mild to moderate reactions to egg (but not anaphylaxis or significant breathing problems), a health professional may advise that egg can be gradually reintroduced at home in a stepwise way, using an ‘egg ladder’.
-An egg ladder is a structured guide that starts with foods with well-cooked egg and present in smaller amounts (usually fairy cakes).
-As foods are tolerated, parents can move up the ladder to foods with less cooked or more concentrated egg.
+For those who have had mild to moderate reactions to egg (but not anaphylaxis or significant breathing problems), a health professional may advise that egg can be gradually reintroduced at home in a cautious and stepwise way.
+The reintroduction starts with foods with well-cooked egg and present in smaller amounts (usually fairy cakes).
+Once foods with baked/well-cooked egg are tolerated, foods with less cooked or more concentrated egg are tried.
 At each step, a small amount is tried first, and if no reaction occurs, the portion can be gradually increased.
+Children who can eat well-baked egg have a higher chance of growing out of the allergy, and eating egg regularly in forms tolerated can help further tolerance develop.
+The reintroduction helps parents and health professionals check if tolerance is developing and expand the child’s diet safely.
+Egg reintroduction, such as following an ‘egg ladder’, should be done with guidance from a healthcare professional.

 Note: There is a broad range of foods with different amounts of egg and levels of cooking in each category below.
 When following an egg reintroduction protocol, it is essential to follow guidance from healthcare professionals for more detailed instructions about which foods can be tried first and so on.

-Baked and well cooked egg
+Baked and well-cooked egg

 • Hard biscuits, cookies and crackers with egg, e.g. Tuc crackers